-I wanted to write about what a panic attack feels like to help people understand the severity of the mental illness and how it affects my life.
-Including the travel limitations it can inflict in addition to the every challenges.
+I wanted to write about what a panic attack feels like to help people understand the severity of mental illness and how it affects my life.
+Including the travel limitations, it can inflict in addition to every challenge.
 Writing this post about what happened to me was difficult, and it brought out a lot of emotions as I was writing.
-But it’s time to talk about it, I can no longer stay silent and hide my chronic illnesses out of fear of judgement, prejudice, or discrimination.
-I struggle everyday to win the internal battle my mental illnesses raging within me.
+But it’s time to talk about it, I can no longer stay silent and hide my chronic illnesses out of fear of judgment, prejudice, or discrimination.
+I struggle every day to win the internal battle of my mental illnesses raging within me.

 What is Panic Disorder?

 Panic disorder is on the severe end of the anxiety disorder spectrum.
 But on the severe side… My panic attacks personally happen anywhere, at any time, unexpectedly, and don’t need a “trigger” for the attack to happen.
 With no warning of the onset, it makes the disorder extremely difficult to manage.
 So what exactly is panic disorder? what does a panic attack feel like?

 An abrupt feeling of terror washes over you when there is no real danger.
 It’s the feeling that you are losing control of your mind, your body, and yourself.
 It feels like you’re dying.
 Your brain is telling you, you’re dying!
 But it’s not just “feelings”.
 A panic attack also has physical symptoms, which fuel the panic that you’re dying, symptoms such as:

 - Breathing difficulty, not being able to breathe

 - Weakness, dizziness, confusion

 - Feeling hot or a cold chill sometimes going from one to the other and back.
 Or feeling both hot/cold at the same time.